fieldtrip/website/faq/how_can_i_convert_an_anatomical_mri_from_dicom_into_ctf_format.md

 ---
 title: How can I convert an anatomical MRI from DICOM into CTF format?
+category: faq
-tags: [faq, mri, meg, ctf, dataformat, coordinate]
+tags: [mri, meg, ctf, dataformat, coordinate]
 ---

 # How can I convert an anatomical MRI from DICOM into CTF format?